govg/acass/websrc/resources.md

  Also included are details of what the data is like, what benchmarks consider them, and what methods perform well.
 Good place to practice your data cleaning and modelling skills.

--[Computer Vision datasets](http://clickdamage.com/sourcecode/cv_datasets.php) Hosts a wide variety of video and image datasets.
+- [Computer Vision datasets](http://clickdamage.com/sourcecode/cv_datasets.php) Hosts a wide variety of video and image datasets.

--[USA Government Data](http://clickdamage.com/sourcecode/cv_datasets.php) Hosts a variety of USA specific data that has been collected by the government.
+- [USA Government Data](http://clickdamage.com/sourcecode/cv_datasets.php) Hosts a variety of USA specific data that has been collected by the government.

--[Aggregator](https://datahub.io/) Search engine for different kinds of data.
+- [Aggregator](https://datahub.io/) Search engine for different kinds of data.

--[EU Data portal](https://data.europa.eu/euodp/en/data) European Union collected datasets.
+- [EU Data portal](https://data.europa.eu/euodp/en/data) European Union collected datasets.

 ---